samzys/Getting_and_Cleaning_Data/README.md

 1. Download and Unzip the Samsung data into the working directory (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. Download and Put run_analysis.r into the same working directory as in step 1
 3. Run the script using RStudio which will produce a tidy data set for further analysis
-4. The tidy dataset is 180x68 because there are 30 subjects and 6 activities, thus "for each activities and each subject" means 30x6=180 rows.
+4. The tidy dataset fullfills the following criterias: each variable forms a column, each observation forms a row, each table/file stores data about one kinds of obervation
+5. Refer to the CodeBook.md for a detail explaination of this tidy dataset

 What does the script do
 ---------------------------